 The Red Road towers were scheduled to come down long before last summer's Commonwealth Games.
 Two have already been demolished.
 The five that are currently empty look like skeletons on stilts, shimmering in a winter's late afternoon sun.
 The asbestos that riddled the buildings has been manually removed ahead of demolition.
 Thirty of the workers who built the flats contracted Asbestos-related illnesses.

 Former Red Road residents complain about the pace and cost of the protracted demolition.
 "It has been going on for 12 years," says Finlay McKay, a 46-year-old firefighter who grew up in the Red Road flats.
 "How much money has been spent to demolish them and they are still sitting there?
 It must have been millions and millions.
 Surely it would have been cheaper just to upgrade them."

-McKay now lives in another part of Glasgow but he has fond memories of growing up in Red Road.
-He takes me to a former BMX track, now overgrown with weeds and high grass, and a flat stretch of grass near the road where kids used to play football.
-They called this "Little Wembley".
+McKay now lives in another part of Glasgow, but he has fond memories of growing up in Red Road.
+He takes me to a former BMX track, now overgrown with weeds and high grass, and a flat stretch of grass near the road where kids used to play soccer.
+They called this "Little Wembley."

 During the media storm that followed the proposed demolition last April, national and international television crews gathered on a small hillside overlooking the towers that used to serve as Red Road's summer sunbathing spot and a sledging slope in snowing winters.

 "It was fantastic living here.
 You had everything you needed.
 Two pubs, bingo, shops, chippies, everything you needed was on site," says McKay.

 McKay thinks it is wrong to blame the flats for the anti-social behavior that increasingly took place in them as the initial tenants moved out and were replaced, often by single people and troubled families.
 "You have to deal with the people.
 You can't blame the building for the people," says McKay.